 Typically, the wireless networks are built around an infrastructure, where all communications are routed through base stations that act as gateways between the wireless and wired network.
 However, there may be situations in which it is not economically viable to build such an infrastructure.
 In these cases, a collection of wireless mobile nodes could self-organize into a temporary ad hoc network [1].
-Our everyday environment is increasingly populated by multitudes of decentralized and networked computing systems [2] (e.g., ad hoc networks of mobile computer-based devices, sensor networks).
+Our everyday environment is increasingly populated by multitudes of decentralized and networked computing systems [2] (e.g., ad hoc networks of mobile computer-based devices, sensor networks [3]).
 One of the primary fields of research and development includes the services offered by the devices and the faster and more efficient communication.
-In other hand, the working quantum computer [3] is still a promising tool of the not so far future, but there are many solutions which were demonstrated successfully by different experiments [4].
+In other hand, the working quantum computer [4] is still a promising tool of the not so far future, but there are many solutions which were demonstrated successfully by different experiments [5].
 In our research, we analyzed how a quantum based communication can be combined with classical ad hoc networks.

-Our goal was to prove that an ad hoc network that uses quantum communication is more effective in data rate than a classical one.
-Our quantum network is based on a classically working system (CASCADAS) [5].
-The classical system is based on the Autonomic Communication Element (ACE) [6], which gathers information about its environment, automatically adapts to the situation without outside intervention and acts accordingly.
+Our quantum network is based on a classically working system (CASCADAS) which was developed in a European project as a platform for autonomous communication.
+The purpose of CASCADAS is an autonomic component-based framework, which helps to build services that can dynamically adapt to the environment [6].
+The classical system is based on the Autonomic Communication Element (ACE) [7], which gathers information about its environment, automatically adapts to the situation without outside intervention and acts accordingly.
 We developed the classical system into a quantum one.
-The quantum equivalent version of ACE is the QACE (Quantum ACE) [7].
+The quantum equivalent version of ACE is the QACE (Quantum ACE) [8].
 It enhances the properties of the communication elements of the classical system, enabling faster and more complex computations with the help of the quantum Grover algorithm.
 Based on QACE, we have created a quantum based ad hoc communication network.
 The QACE devices (also referred as nodes or peers) are able to send classical and quantum messages since they use both the classical and quantum methods for messaging and computations.
-We have adapted two quantum protocols into our network, the superdense coding and the teleportation [4].
+We have adapted two quantum protocols into our network, the superdense coding and the teleportation [9].

-2 Overview of our network
+II.
+Overview of our network

-In a classical environment, the participants of an ad hoc network (peers or nodes) can be connected by an Access Point (AP) or through each other on equal level.
+In a classical environment, the participants of an ad hoc network (peers or nodes) can be connected by an Access Point (AP) that forwards the transmission coming from a node, or can be connected through each other on equal level, i.e., receiving and retransmitting messages coming from other nodes.
 In our network, the peers have the ability to self-organize, which means that the nodes can decide if they are using an AP or a non-AP version of the network.
 In the classic version of the network, every peer is fully aware of the environment and can make decisions based on their knowledge base, which is dynamically formed by their own and other nodes' perceptions.

 With a quantum adaptation of the CASCADAS system, both the QACEs' operations and the data transmission can become more complex and faster by using quantum algorithms.
+In the classic world of Artificial Intelligence systems (AI), a balance had to be found between complexity and speed of operations.
+By using quantum algorithms, there are faster ways to get the most effective results.
 With the possibility of parallel calculations, the Grover algorithm can find the best and most cost-effective solution from an unsorted knowledge base.
-This gives the option to use a fast and complex artificial intelligence (AI) system for the QACEs' inner logic [7].
+This gives the option to use a fast and complex AI system for the QACEs' inner logic [8].
 Once the solution is found by quantum means, the QACEs use the results to operate in classical way.